• Skip to primary navigation

 This sauce will store well in an air tight container in the fridge for 2-3 days.
 You could make this in advance and then just stir it with the prawns just before serving a prawn cocktail.

-If you’ve tried this Marie Rose sauce recipe, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this Marie Rose sauce recipe, let us know how you got on in the comments below.

 Recipe